 - A set fee for each tax form or schedule

-- A minimum tax return fee, plus an additional fee based on the complexity of the client's situation
+- Fee based on the complexity of the client's situation

 Average Tax Preparation Fees